ahsan-codejit/typescript-express-mongodb/README.md

 - npm install

 ## Settings
-Add mongo url and port in /src/config/index.ts
+Add mongo url and port in /.env
 - Default port is 3001
-- mongo url is "mongodb://localhost:27017/venturemanager"
+- Default mongo url is "mongodb://localhost:27017/venturemanager"
+- create a file called '.env' in root directory with settings content follows .env.example

 ## Test and Coverage
 Test commands are